jonathanmcdermid/Hopper-Chess-Engine/README.md

 dynamic aspiration windows
 pinned piece detection
 killer moves
+perft
 principal variation search
 static exchange evaluation
 ```
 Better UCI compatibility and history heuristics are at the top of the to do list.
+The code commented out in bot.cpp getMove function runs perft.
+From the tests I've run, the move generation for perft is perfect, but if you find an error please let me know!